maphew/zadam-trilium-wiki/Search.md

 tolkien (#publicationYear >= 1950 AND #publicationYear < 1960) OR #book`
 ```

-Here the expression starts with `(` which isn't (intentionally) a stop-character so the query above will not actually work as intended.
-Instead in these corner cases we need to add a separate extra stop character - `#` or `~` so the fixed query should look like:
+Here the expression starts with `(` which isn't (intentionally) a stop-character, so the query above will not actually work as intended.
+Instead, in these corner cases we need to add a separate extra stop character - `#` or `~` so the fixed query should look like:

 ```
 tolkien # (#publicationYear >= 1950 AND #publicationYear < 1960) OR #book`